acfatah/ubuntu-bun-server-setup/README.md

 ## Notes

 - The default Bun app runs from `/root/app` and executes `bun run start`.
-- Static files are served from `/var/www/app/dist` by Nginx.
-You should set correct permission:
+- Static files are served by Nginx from `/var/www/app/dist` (or `/var/www/html` if sample app is skipped).
+Place your built assets in that directory and set the correct
+  permissions:

   ```bash
   sudo chown -R www-data:www-data /var/www/app/dist